wwdddq/Coding3/readme.md

 ## Summary and Reflection
 In this project, I implemented style conversion of camera images using the Python programming language and related libraries.
 Through learning and experimentation, I successfully loaded and applied a pre-trained image style conversion model and implemented real-time image capture and conversion.
 This project has improved my understanding of image processing and model applications, and honed my programming and problem solving skills.

 In future projects, I hope to develop this image style conversion functionality into a mobile application.
 Through a user-friendly interface, users can easily select a style image, take or import a content image and preview the style conversion effect in real time.
-Users can save the converted images and share them with friends.
-I also plan to add a batch processing function and an upload function for custom styled images to meet users' individual needs.
-By developing this project into an app, I hope to make image style conversions easily accessible to more people and provide them with a fun and creative interactive tool.
+By developing this project into an app, I hope to make image style conversion easy to use for more people and provide them with a fun and creative interactive tool.
+At the same time, I also want to try to train a model based on the magenta model to match my own aesthetic.

 ## Reference